 Installation of the System 9 collection system will be completed in conjunction with anticipated future development of the Origone Ranch lands to the south of the project site.
-Until completion of the Origone Ranch sewer connection, the project site will be connected to an existing 12-inch diameter sewer line located in Hammer Lane near the northwest corner of the site.
-Improvements to Maranatha Drive along the site frontage will include construction of a portion of the System 9 collection system, an eight-inch diameter line, which will be unused in the near term.
+Until completion of the Origone Ranch sewer connection, the proposed Marketplace project will be connected to an existing 12-inch diameter sewer line located in Hammer

+Lane near the northwest corner of the site.
+This connection will require that The Marketplace construct an 8-inch sanitary sewer line along Maranatha Drive.
+The four parcels of this project will connect to this line separately.
+The hotel project will require the extension of a new 8-inch sanitary sewer line from Maranatha Drive to the hotel site.

 Future development of the Origone Ranch lands will include the extension of sewer lines from the project site further south along the future alignment of Maranatha Drive to the existing System 9 pump station adjacent to SR 99.
-When this linkage is available, project development will be required to disconnect from the Hammer Lane line and connect to the new line in Maranatha Drive, which will provide permanent service to the site.
+The CarMax project has constructed a 10-inch sanitary sewer in Maranatha Drive that will connect to the future Origone Ranch project.
+When this linkage is available, The Marketplace and hotel projects will be required to disconnect from the Hammer Lane line and connect to the new line in Maranatha Drive, which will provide permanent service to the site.
 These and other project-related utility improvements are described in detail in the City's will-serve letter for the commercial center development.